-Prior to the submittal of any rezoning application, the City of Raleigh requires that a neighborhood meeting be held for all property owners within 500 feet of the area requested for rezoning.
+The City of Raleigh requires that a neighborhood meeting be held for all property owners within 500 feet of the area requested for rezoning.
+After the meeting a report will be submitted to the Raleigh Planning and Development Department.
+Any other person attending the meeting can submit written comments about the meeting.